GaneshMystic/onnxruntime-genai/examples/c/README.md

 The examples below download the CPU binaries.
 To run with DirectML or CUDA, choose the appropriate binaries from GitHub.

+These instructions should be executed from the `examples/c` folder.

 ### Windows

 ```